web3privacy/docs/src/content/docs/get-involved.md

 title: Get involved
 ---

-## __You wish to become a contributor to the Web3Privacy Now Ecosystem??
-Let’s make sure we are on the same page about what our work is all about.__
+## You wish to become a contributor to the Web3Privacy Now Ecosystem?
+### Let’s make sure we are on the same page about what our work is all about.

 Despite the foundational role that privacy is meant to play in shaping Web3, genuinely impactful initiatives remain scarce.